 Meanwhile, games that aren’t necessarily built for the purpose of education can provide engaging, interactive solutions to complex subjects.
 The herculean task of trying to learn the periodic table of elements, an intricate three-dimensional matrix with 27,624 values, has been conquered by middle school students using the elemental mechanics found in the popular video game Pokémon.

-Using game mechanics
+Using game mechanics in education

 Away from using specific game technology in the classroom, the concept of ‘gamification’ simply means to establish game mechanics—either digital or traditional—into a learning environment.
 Whether it’s Snakes and Ladders or Minecraft, the intention, typically, is to make the learning experience more engaging for the student.